+Eczema also called atopic dermatitis, is a very common skin condition that results in very rough regions in the skin, often accompanied by reddening and peeling.
 Frequently affecting children below the age of 5, eczema is a life-long ailment that currently has no cure.
 However, it is not contagious or harmful and its symptoms can be managed and controlled to a good extent.

+Eczema is caused due to defects in the immune system, eventually leading to inflammation of the skin in all parts of the body including the face, hands, back and feet.
 In some instances, the external signs of eczema gradually fade in adulthood, above the age of 30.
 Nevertheless, in the majority of instances, eczema is perpetual, lasting well into old age.

 Besides seeking professional medical advice from dermatologists, you can try these easy and very efficient home remedies.
 Rest assured, they will help to control dryness and scaling of the skin, leaving you with a smooth, soft texture and vibrant, flawless glow.
-Now you can step out to work or to a party in confidence, bidding adieu to your excessive dry skin woes!
+Now you can step out to work or a party in confidence, bidding adieu to your excessive dry skin woes!

 1. Shower In Lukewarm Water: